fxbonnet/better-sql-orm-in-java/README.md

  }
 ```

+# Requirements

+- Java 8
+- Maven to build
+- H2

+## Test it

+- Clone the project
+- Build the root project `mvn clean install`
+- Build the example project in the `bsoij-example` directory : `mvn clean install`

 ## Limitations

 Mostly everything that is not in the example 😅

 - Only a POC, don't use for real use
 - Only simple filtering
-- Only work with h2
+- Only work with H2
 - Only simple joins
 - Only long primary keys
 - Only simple types